 By: Tiffany Rehbein

 High school students have the opportunity to learn a great deal by studying Shakespeare.
 Students enhance their vocabulary, study the human experience, learn about form and structure through sonnets, and learn about persuasion through character monologues.
-Here are 4 printable Shakespeare activities for high school students that can be done at home!
+Here are 4 printable Shakespeare activities for high school students that can be completed in the classroom or at home!

 Why We Still Teach Shakespeare

 Every year during second semester, tenth grade teachers at my school begin to teach William Shakespeare’s The Tragedy of Julius Caesar.
 Recently, a colleague and I were exchanging teaching ideas in our shared office space when a co-worker asked us, “Why do you still teach Shakespeare?”.

 Although I wanted to reply “all’s well that ends well,” I instead outlined four key reasons to teach Shakespeare.
 My co-worker’s question is not so uncommon in many teaching situations, and the bottom line is: Shakespeare is still relevant and necessary today.
 English teachers are in the business of stories, and Shakespeare was a great storyteller.
 Through his use of character and his illumination of the human condition, Shakespeare has enamored audiences for centuries.
 The most compelling argument to teach Shakespeare, however, is his crafty language.

 Shakespeare Continues to Influence Students

 Shakespeare’s phrases continue to influence students year after year.
 My favorite, because I teach The Tragedy of Julius Caesar in March, is “Beware the Ideas of March.”
 Other popular phrases include: